dawid3201/PlanMe/README.md

 Link to the video on YouTube: https://youtu.be/kugDbRqt2J4
 ## Description

 Greetings and welcome to my project!
 I am pleased to introduce a Todo List Application developed using Java and the Spring Boot 3 framework.
 This application is designed to provide users with a seamless experience in efficiently managing tasks.
-Users can effortlessly add, delete, and update tasks, fostering a convenient and streamlined task management process.
-The application is versatile, accommodating both individual users and collaborative team environments.
+Users can work in coperation on a different projects.
+Features include: add, delete, update tasks and new cards.
+Users can be assigned to tasks and each user can see to how many tasks they are assigned to.<br>
+There is a task search by name, if there are many tasks it can be helpful to find a specific one.  <br>
+Each task can be commented.
+Comments can include text and images.

 Users passwords are protected with BCrypt algorithm.